jpomol/my-new-app/README.md

 # my-new-app
-My new proyect for paymeths control
+My new proyect for paymeths control test